API Reference

 | retry_on | string[] | Failure types that trigger retry: server_error, challenge_timeout, navigate_failed, empty_page |

 | stealth | boolean | The recommended flag for protected sites.
-Automatically selects residential proxy, challenge solving, retries, and JS rendering.
+Automatically selects residential proxy, challenge solving, and IP rotation.
 One toggle, maximum success rate.
-10 credits/request.
-Explicit user values for pool, retry, etc. are not overridden — stealth only fills in defaults. |
+Credit cost depends on your plan — see pricing.
+Explicit user values for pool, country, etc. are not overridden — stealth only fills in defaults. |

 | block_resources | boolean | Block images, fonts, media, and tracker scripts during JS rendering.
 Dramatically reduces page load time (5–10×) on heavy sites.
 DOM stays intact — <img src> attributes are preserved.
 If screenshot: true, images stay loaded.
 Fonts, media, and trackers are always blocked. |